NSW Health has released a revised policy directive on health care worker screening and vaccination PD2022_030

-All new recruits and students who have a positive TST or IGRA need to be referred for a chest x-ray and clinical review at a TB Service (Chest Clinic).
-This review is required to assess an individual’s risk of progressing from TB infection to disease, to provide education on disease progression, and consider the use of preventive therapy for each individual.
-Temporary TB compliance will only be granted once active TB disease is ruled out (by a chest X-ray reporting no features suspicious for TB) and an appointment has been made at a TB Service/Chest Clinic.
-Full TB compliance will be granted once the TB clinical review has been attended.
+Yes.
+All new recruits and students who have a positive TST or IGRA need to be referred for a chest x-ray and clinical review at a TB Service/chest clinic.
+This review is required to assess an individual’s risk of progressing from TB infection to disease, to provide education on disease progression, and consider TB preventative therapy.

 Health services are required to make vaccinations available to all workers, including those on a rotating roster.
 Your staff health unit should provide information for all employees about arrangements to access influenza vaccine.

-National Centre for Immunisation Research and Surveillance Specialist Immunisation Service (NSWISS) regarding your medical condition as you may be able to be vaccinated under their clinical supervision.
-If you are a worker employed in a Category A High Risk position and cannot be vaccinated, you will be required to wear a mask or be redeployed to a low risk clinical area/care for low risk clients during the influenza season (1 June to 30 September annually).
+Workers employed in Category A positions who cannot be vaccinated, will be required to wear a mask or be redeployed to a non-clinical if practicable and by exception only, during the influenza season (1 June to 30 September annually).